adji142/cerminjiwaweb/readme.rst

 ###################
-SISTEM PENUNJANG KEPUTUSAN NAIVE BEYES CREATED BY AISSYSTEM - aistrick.com
+CREATED BY AISSYSTEM - aistrick.com
 ###################

 *********************